LucaCanali/Miscellaneous/Spark_Notes/Spark_HBase_Connector.md

     - The Hortonworks connector has been quite popular over the years, with Spark 2.x.
       However, it appears to be no more supported nor updated?

-Apache Phoenix and its connector for Apache Spark provide another way to access HBase from Spark:
+Note: Apache Phoenix and its connector for Apache Spark provide another (alternative) way to access HBase from Spark:
   - [Apache Phoenix](https://phoenix.apache.org/) is an extra layer on top of HBase, which can simplify SQL-based access to HBase tables
-  - Phoenix needs server-side installation and configuration
+  - Phoenix needs server-side installation and configuration, see documentation
   - A Spark connector for Apache Phoenix is available, see [phoenix-connectors](https://github.com/apache/phoenix-connectors)
-    - the connector for Spark 2 is available on maven central, for Spark 3 I had to compile from source (as of December 2022)
+    - the connector for Spark 2.x is available on maven central, for Spark 3.x I had to compile from source (as of December 2022)

+---
-### Configuration and setup
+## Spark-HBase connector configuration and setup
 **Client-side** (Spark) configuration:
   - You need the HBase client configuration file `hbase-site.xml`
   - This points to the HBase you want to connect to
   - Copy `hbase-site.xml` to `SPARK_CONF_DIR` (default is $SPARK_HOME/conf`)

 **Server-side** (HBase region servers) configuration:
-  - When using the Apache HBase-Spark connector there is also an additional server-side configuration
+  - This is only needed for the Apache HBase-Spark connector
-  - This requires additional configuration on the HBase server side, in particular one needs to have a few jars in the HBase region servers CLASSPATH (for example copy it to /usr/hdp/hbase-2.3/lib:
+  - It requires additional configuration on the HBase server side, in particular one needs to have a few jars in the HBase region servers CLASSPATH (for example copy it to /usr/hdp/hbase-2.3/lib:
     - scala-library
     - hbase-spark
     - hbase-spark-protocol-shaded.
   - Build the connector from GitHub as explained below (see Spark 3.x section).
     In this example we use pre-built jars JAR1 and JAR2.
     ```
     # Download connector jars to HBase region servers $HBASE_HOME/lib
     # Stopgap, files served from my homepage

     wget http://canali.web.cern.ch/res/hbase-spark-1.0.1_spark-3.2.0-hbase-2.4.9-cern1_1.jar
     wget http://canali.web.cern.ch/res/hbase-spark-protocol-shaded-1.0.1_spark-3.2.0-hbase-2.4.9-cern1_1.jar